thojmr/PregnancyPlus/README.md

 - Integrates with KK/AI_Pregnancy in Story Mode so that both plugins can work together.
 This can be configured in plugin config

 ### Some of the drawbacks of generating blendshapes instead of manipulating bones directly
 - Right now clothing can be hit or miss, because of the way the belly grows the mesh loses its local positional data causing clipping.
-On the other hand, with bone scaling, clothes shift automagically via bone weights which usually results in less clipping.
+On the other hand, when adjusting bone scale, clothing shifts automagically which usually results in less clipping, but less shape controll overall.
 - Acessories won't automatically move with the mesh as they do when you manipulate bones unless they are "Skinned Accessories".
-And Preg+ works with skinned accessorries with v6.0+
+And Preg+ works with skinned accessorries on v6.0+
-- It has bigger impact on performance (only when changing a slider) because of the computation it has to perform.
+- Generating BlendShapes has a bigger impact on performance (only when changing a slider) because of the computations it has to perform.
 However once the shape is calculated the performance is equally as fast as bone manipulation.
 - Unity doesn't have great blendshape support in older versions like KK is running on, se we have to hack it a bit.
 - Since blendshapes are tied to a single mesh, if the mesh is changed (like uncensors), any saved blendshape will become invalid, and a new blendshape will need to be made.
-Bone manipulation on the other hand doesn't care about the specific mesh.
+Bone manipulation on the other hand doesn't care about the specific mesh as long as it is skinned properly.

 </br>
 </br>